discretize/discretize-guides/fractals/deepstone/index.md

 </GridItem>

 <GridItem sm="8">
 Commonly the Brood Queen is picked second from the two paths.
 On your way to the _Brood Queen_ you will see spider nests, destroy them.
 You have to stand on two cyan glowing runes in the middle of the bridge to unblock the path to the _Brood Queen_.
-There are telegraphed windblows that are unblockable, if you happen to get hit by one it puts you back at the start of the bridge.
+There are telegraphed wind currents that are unblockable, if you happen to get hit by one it puts you back at the start of the bridge.
 Kill the two elite _Broodmother Spider_ to spawn the _Brood Queen_.
 This boss does not hit hard and most attack are telegraphed.
 After killing her the crystal energy ball comes down.
 Take it and you get spawned back in the middle.
 Take the ball to the Vibrant crystal in the end of the hall.
 </GridItem>

 <GridItem sm="4">